-- As the business and assets/liabilities are taken over in case of external reconstruction, a purchase consideration is calculated.
+- As the business and all of its assets and liabilities are taken over in case of external reconstruction, a purchase consideration is calculated.
 This purchase consideration is paid by the new company to the existing company.

-- In internal reconstruction, the surplus generated from settlement of liabilities is transferred to a ‘reconstruction a/c’.
-The balance in this account is utilized to write off and revalue fictitious and other overvalued assets.
+- In internal reconstruction, the surplus generated from settlement of liabilities is transferred to a reconstruction account and the balance in this account is utilized to write off and revalue fictitious and other overvalued assets.

-- In external reconstruction, a ‘realization a/c’ is created for receipt of purchase consideration.
-Assets and liabilities are settled and their accounts are closed, the surplus/shortfall also being transferred to ‘realization a/c’.
+- In external reconstruction, a realization account is created for receipt of purchase consideration.
+Assets and liabilities are settled and their accounts are closed, the surplus or shortfall also being transferred to realization account.

 7. Impact on shareholders

-- Internal reconstruction often involves reduction of capital, alternation of capital or surrender of shares.
-Thus, it reduces the shareholding of the shareholders.
+- Internal reconstruction often involves reduction of capital, alternation of capital and surrender of shares.
+It, thus, reduces the shareholding of the shareholders.

-- In external reconstruction, shareholder of the existing company get commensurate shares in the new company.
-Thus, it may or may not result in a reduction in their shareholding.
+- In external reconstruction, shareholders of the existing company get commensurate shares in the new company.
+It, thus, may or may not result in a reduction in their shareholding.

 8. Impact on creditors

 - In internal reconstruction, dues of creditors are compromised and they are settled at less than book values.
 It necessarily involves sacrifice on the part of the creditors.